IronWill79/Rotten-GameOff2019/README.md

 ---
 ### Story
 * You are Rotten, a zombie on the Day of the Dead that has to find a potion to restore their humanity
-* Health decreases with each move, giving a limited time to find the correct chest and avoid the Foe
+* TODO: Health decreases with each move, giving a limited time to find the correct chest and avoid the Foe
 ---
 ### [Play the latest version](https://ironwill79.itch.io/rotten)
 ---